achaudhry12/COVID-19-API-Project-1/README.md

 - Have a table of contents that allows the user to skip to the section within the app.
 - Be able to render all worldwide stats on a 'Welcome Page'
 - Be able to have all the worldwide numbers render in real time since the data is live
-- Allow users to choose specific countries through a drop down menu/input, render those stats
+- Allow users to choose specific countries regions or continents through a drop down menu/input, render those stats
 - Use flexbox to properly align all information on screen and have no overlap with previous information

 ### **Post-MVP:**